envoyproxy/learnenvoy/_articles/front-proxy.md

       min_cluster_size: 3
 ```

-On the other hand, fully isolated zones should be configured with entirely
+On the other hand, _fully isolated zones_ should be configured with
-separate service discovery integrations.
-Instead of giving each Envoy the full
+**entirely separate service discovery integrations**.
+Instead of giving each
-routing table with all instances, it’s better to only enable each Envoy to
+Envoy the full routing table with all instances, it’s better to only enable
-route to instances in its own zone.
-To enable these zones to fail over
+each Envoy to route to instances in its own zone.
+To enable these zones to fail
-gracefully, you can add remote front proxies to each cluster with a low weight.
+over gracefully, you can add remote front proxies to each cluster with a low
+weight.

 This “backhaul” path will allow automatic failover while allowing zones to
 maintain different internal configurations.
 For example, if you are doing a
 release in the EU region, having the US region fail to the EU’s front proxy